distributeaid/distributeaid.org/content/pages/our-story.md

     date:
   - template: timeline
     timelineItems:
+    - period: Summer 2018
+      description: When sorting donations in Scotland Sara had the idea for Distribute Aid to make it easier for people to help
+    - period: Fall 2018
+      description: Sara and Taylor (co-founders) spent 3 months visiting and volunteering with 50+ aid organisations in Europe to discover the most effective ways to help
     - period: January 2019
       description: Distribute Aid became a registered charity in Sweden
     - period: October 2019